techservicesillinois/SecOps-Powershell-CISDSC/README.md

   </br>Credit to "Eye on Tech" for the great explanation video
 </p>

 PowerShell DSC resources like the ones offered here can be utilized within other configuration management platforms as well.
-Making this an easy solution regardless of your platform of choice.</br>
+Making this an easy solution regardless of your platform of choice.
+However the majority of these platforms do not currently support composite resources so generic PowerShell script options may be required vs native DSC support.
+This is an issue on the PSDesiredStateConfiguration module that is not currently open source.</br>
 - [Ansible](https://docs.ansible.com/ansible/latest/modules/win_dsc_module.html)</br>
 - [Chef](https://docs.chef.io/resources/dsc_resource/)</br>
 - [Puppet](https://puppet.com/blog/managing-powershell-dsc-puppet/)</br>